 ASCIA Action Plans and First Aid Plans for Anaphylaxis

-ASCIA Action Plans and First Aid Plans for Allergy and Anaphylaxis have been developed as an easy to follow, single page document to assist in emergency treatment of severe allergy and anaphylaxis.
-The plans are medical documents that can be completed online and saved as PDFs, by the treating medical or nurse practitioner.
+ASCIA Action plans are medical documents that can be completed online and saved as PDFs, by the treating doctor or nurse practitioner.
 After typing patient details into the text fields, "save as" and save with a new name (e.g. patient name).

 ASCIA Action Plan for Anaphylaxis (RED) 2020 EpiPen®